Duo Authentication for Windows Logon

 Offline Access for Windows Logon

-If your organization allows you to use this feature, you'll see the offline activation prompt after successful Duo two-factor authentication when you log in to or unlock the workstation while it’s online and able to contact Duo's service.
+If your organization allows you to use this feature, you'll see the offline activation prompt after successful Duo two-factor authentication when you log in to, unlock the workstation, or approve a user elevation request while the system is online and able to contact Duo's service.
+Check with your organization's Duo administrators or Help Desk to verify availability of Offline Access on your workstation.

 Activating Offline Access with Duo Mobile